-When you are stuck not being able to get your ideas down on paper or in a document, it often prevents you from reaching the success you might otherwise attain.
+When you find yourself stuck and not able to get your ideas down on paper or in a document in a clear and compelling way, it often prevents you from reaching the success you might otherwise attain.

 So here are three tips that I have found helpful in preventing writer’s block from getting in my way.

 - Start in the middle instead of at the beginning.
 That perfect first sentence is often elusive, and will only show up in our consciousness once we are in the middle of writing something.
 Waiting for it to appear before you start writing is a surefire recipe for creating writer’s block.